andreas/andreas.github.io/_posts/2014-10-05-efficient-use-of-core-writer-and-reader.md

 ### Wrap up

 The most efficient use of Reader and Writer is achieved by not copying data needlessly.
 For Reader this is done with `Reader.read_one_chunk_at_a_time` and returning "views" of the internal buffer.
 For Writer it's most efficient to schedule Bigstrings for writing with `Writer.schedule_*` or use `Writer.write_gen` to write directly to the writer's internal buffer.

+Achieving minimal or zero copying by obeying the mentioned guidelines make APIs a little more cumbersome though.
+Instead of reading and writing data with strings, reads need to return Bigsubstrings and writes must be done with Bigstrings or Bigsubstrings.
+Depending on your application it may or may not be worth this extra complexity.